vercel/nextjs-subscription-payments/README.md

 ### Configure Auth

-Follow [this guide](https://supabase.com/docs/guides/auth/social-login/auth-github) to setup an OAuth app with GitHub and configure Supabase to use it as an auth provider.
+Follow [this guide](https://supabase.com/docs/guides/auth/social-login/auth-github) to set up an OAuth app with GitHub and configure Supabase to use it as an auth provider.

 In your Supabase project, navigate to [auth > URL configuration](https://app.supabase.com/project/_/auth/url-configuration) and set your main production URL (e.g. https://your-deployment-url.vercel.app) as the site url.